 Good Friday and we took to the Toad again to visit the other Mother in Chiswick.
 About 8.7 miles as the crow flies but nearly an hour in the car.
 London hates drivers.

 Saturday was the 1st of two matches at the Stoop so we thought we would take the local bus (461 - Falcon buses) to Kingston then a train for two stops to Twickenham.
 The bus cost over £4 each for a short journey!
 A taxi would have been cheaper.
 It was a glorious sunny day and we won the match, but lost the two-matches on aggregate by 1 point.
 Disappointing, but a great day out.
-As it was so warm and sunny we walked back, arriving knackered in the evening after witnessing some of London's finest residents using the full range of their very limited vocabulary to the fullest in an altercation between 2 families outside the funfair in Bushy Park.
+As it was so warm and sunny we walked back, arriving knackered in the evening after witnessing some of London's finest residents using the full range of their very limited vocabulary in an altercation between 2 families outside the funfair in Bushy Park.

 Exhausted after a long walk back